StemVibrations/STEM/docs/tutorial3.rst

 To prevent reflections from the sides of the model, absorbing boundaries are applied with virtual thickness of 10 m.
 The boundary conditions are added to the model on the edge surfaces.
 The boundary conditions are applied on plane surfaces defined by a list of coordinates.
+The inner surfaces of the bridge walls are free to move.

 .. code-block:: python